-The Atlas Master Trust (the "Scheme") provides you with benefits on a defined contribution ("DC") basis (sometimes called money purchase benefits).
+The Scheme provides you with benefits on a defined contribution ("DC") basis (sometimes called money purchase benefits).
 This means that the level of income you will get in retirement will depend on the size of your pension account at the time you take your benefits, which, in turn, will depend on the amount of contributions paid into the Scheme by you and your employer and the investment growth achieved on your savings over the years.